Small noise may diversify collective motion in Vicsek model: Introduction

-Physicists mainly use the hydrodynamics to investigate the Vicsek model.
-This method assumes the population size is infinite and approximates the Vicsek model to some partial differential equations or stochastic partial differential equations, see the review article\cite{Toner2005}.
-However, this approximation is inevitable to change some natures and can only obtain part properties of the original system.
-Just as said by a recent paper\cite{Solon2015}, though the Vicsek model has been studied for twenty years and a number of works on the subject have provided valuable insight, physicists still lack a global understanding to such kind systems.
+Physicists mainly use hydrodynamics to analyze the Vicsek model.
+This method assumes that population size is infinite and approximates the Vicsek model to certain partial differential equations or stochastic partial differential equations \cite{Toner2005}.
+However, this approximation inevitably changes some inherent properties of the model, and can only represent some properties of the original system.
+Though the Vicsek model has been studied for twenty years and a number of works on the subject have provided valuable insight, physicists still lack a global understanding of it \cite{Solon2015}.

-This paper tries to give a global analysis for the original Vicsek model, and also for some inhomogeneous SPP systems.
-The main contribution of this paper can be listed as follows:
+In this study, we attempted a global analysis of the original Vicsek model and a few heterogeneous SPP systems.
+The main contributions of this paper can be summarized as follows.

-Firstly we originally propose a general method to decouple the self-organized systems formulated by deterministic laws and randomness which widely exist in the nature, engineering, society and economy\cite{sagu2007,shin2001,Raser2005,Tsimring2014,Vicsek2012,Black1986}.
-This method transfers the analysis of such systems to the design of the control algorithms, though these models do not contain any control input.
-Using our method we strictly analyze the original Vicsek model for the first time, and make some extensions to the inhomogeneous SPP systems including the leader-follower models.
-Also, we give some clear answers to the problems of robust consensus and connectivity which are interested by the field of multi-agent systems \cite{Jad1,Jad2007,Wang2009,Shi2013,Tian2009,Munz2011,Khoo2009,CY2011}.
+First, we propose a novel, general method of decoupling the heterogeneous self-organized system formulated by deterministic laws and randomness which widely exists in nature, engineering applications, societies, and economies \cite{sagu2007,shin2001,Raser2005,Tsimring2014,Vicsek2012,Black1986}.
+Our method transfers the analysis of such systems to the design of control algorithms, though the models do not contain any control input.
+Using the propose method, we rigorously analyze the original Vicsek model and create extensions to heterogeneous SPP systems (including the leader-follower model).
+We also provide a few clear answers to robust consensus and connectivity problems which are of interest in the field of multi-agent systems \cite{Jad1,Jad2007,Wang2009,Shi2013,Tian2009,Munz2011,Khoo2009,CY2011}.

-Besides the analysis of the final states, our method can also be used to predict the possible configurations during the evolution of the complex systems.
-For example, we show the SPP systems can spontaneously generate the phenomena of turn, vortex, bifurcation and merger of flocks.
-Specially, our method can help us to predict the events which happen with a small probability in a finite time and are hard to observe through simulations, which has possible applications in complex engineering systems, such as the analysis of collision possibility and the design of collision avoidance in formation controls.
+In addition to analysis of final states, our method can also be used to predict possible configurations during the evolution of complex systems.
+As an example, we show that SPP systems can spontaneously generate turn, vortex, bifurcation, and flock merger phenomena.
+Our method is particularly adept at predicting events which happen with small probability in finite time that are difficult to observe through simulation, demonstrating potential application in complex engineering practices such as collision analysis/avoidance.